seanpmaxwell/jet-schema/README.md

 ## Guide

 ### Getting Started 🚦
-First you need to initialize the `schema` function by importing the `jet-logger` function. `jetLogger` accepts two optional arguments, an array-map of which default value should be used for which validator-function: you should use this if you don't want to have to declare a default value every time.
-And the second is a custom clone function if you don't want to use the built-in function which uses `structuredClone` (I like to use `lodash.cloneDeep`).
+First you need to initialize the `schema` function by importing the `jet-logger` function.
+- `jetLogger` accepts two optional arguments:
+  - an array-map of which default value should be used for which validator-function: you should use this for frequently used validator-functions where you don't want to declare a default value every time.
+  - The second is a custom clone function if you don't want to use the built-in function which uses `structuredClone` (I like to use `lodash.cloneDeep`).
 <br/>

 Usually what I do is create two files under my `util/` folder: `schema.ts` and `validators.ts`.
 In `schema.ts` I'll import and call the `jet-schema` function and import the apply defaults to any custom validators I've made.
 If you don't want to go through this step you can import the `schema` function directly from `jet-schema`.